-Richard Bentham is currently an exhibit designer at the Smithsonian’s National Museum of the American Indian.
-Prior to this, he served for six years as an exhibit designer for the Smithsonian’s National Air and Space Museum, the most visited museum in the country.
-He was the lead exhibit designer on several projects, including Earth Matters: Views of Africa, Outside the Spacecraft: 50 Years of Extra-Vehicular Activity—resulting in a Bronze AAM (team) MUSE award, Art of the Airport Towers and was the lead designer for the branding of Space Shuttle Discovery’s celebration and final flight over Washington D.C.
+Richard Bentham is an exhibit designer at the Smithsonian’s National Museum of the American Indian and executive director of DC Design Week 2021.
+Presently, he’s working on Preston Singletary: Raven and the Box of Daylight, an exhibition scheduled to open early 2022.
+Prior to this, Richard worked for six years as an exhibit designer for the Smithsonian’s National Air and Space Museum, one of the most visited museums in the country.
+He was the lead exhibit designer on several projects, including Outside the Spacecraft: 50 Years of Extra-Vehicular Activity (resulting in a Bronze AAM team MUSE award) and Art of the Airport Towers.
+He was also the lead designer for the branding of Space Shuttle Discovery’s celebration and final flight over Washington D.C.

-Richard holds a Bachelor of Fine Arts in Graphic Design from the Art Institute of Washington and is currently pursuing his Masters in Interior Design part-time at Marymount University.
-His downtime is mostly spent with church community, family and friends having thoughtful conversations, eating, laughing, and challenging each other to be better people.
+Richard was a guest on the Revision Path Podcast and the äntrepõ Podcast on Full Service Radio and a panelist for AIGA: The Future of Museum Design.
+He holds a Masters of Arts in Interior Design from Marymount University and a Bachelor of Fine Arts in Graphic Design from the Art Institute of Washington.
+His downtime is mostly spent with his church community, husband, family, and friends having thoughtful conversations, eating, laughing, and challenging each other to be better people.